-The Council safeguards the Heath Road Hospital site, which is defined on the policies map, for health and ancillary uses.
+The Council safeguards supports the bringing together of health sector facilities onto the Heath Road Hospital site, which is defined on the policies map, for health and ancillary uses.
 Ancillary uses may include:

-- Staff accommodation:
+- Staff accommodation;

-- · Residential care home;
+- Residential care home;

 - Intermediate facilities;

-- Education and teaching centre: or
+- Education and teaching centre; or

 - Therapies centre.